-- The club may assign up to $650,000 of the transfer/loan revenue as General Allocation Money.
-(In the case of Designated Players, such assignment of Allocation Money can only take place after the club has received 100% of their out-of-pocket investment)
+- The club may assign up to $1,000,000 of the transfer/loan revenue as General Allocation Money. (in the case of Designated Players, such assignment of Allocation Money can only take place after the club has received 100% of its out-of-pocket investment).

-- The remaining balance of the club's share (if any), and which cannot be traded, will be available to be used by clubs in the following ways:
+- The remaining balance of the club's share (if any), and which cannot be traded, will be available for use by clubs in the following ways:

-- Against the expenses incurred by the club in relation to the costs of an existing or new Designated Player
+- Against the expenses incurred by the club in relation to the costs of an existing or new Designated Player; or

-- With league approval, clubs can use the revenue against an expense that would (i) would not otherwise have been incurred by the club; and (ii) reasonably represents an investment in the league or club (e.g., youth development and training facilities).
+- With League approval, against an expense that (i) would not otherwise have been incurred by the club; and (ii) reasonably represents an investment in the League or club (e.g., youth development and training facilities).

-- The player must be 24 years old or younger at the time of the loan.
+- The player must be 24 years old (or younger than the age of 24) at the time of the loan.

-- Each MLS club may only loan one player to another MLS club per season.
+- Each club may only loan one player to another MLS club per season.

-- The loan must be initiated during the Primary or Secondary Transfer Window.
+- The loan must be initiated during the Primary Transfer Window or Secondary Transfer Window.

-- The player must remain with his new club for the entire MLS Season.
+- Except in an instance where the player is recalled as outlined above, he must remain with his new club for the entire MLS Season.

-- The player may not compete against his former club during the MLS Season while on loan (includes MLS games and all other competitions).
+- The player may not compete against his former club during the MLS Season while on loan (includes MLS League Season games and all other competitions).

 Loan of a Player by MLS

-A club may loan any player from its Senior, Supplemental Roster or Reserve Roster to a non-MLS club at any time during the league year under consideration, subject to league discretion.
-During the loan period, the club will receive roster relief but not salary budget relief unless otherwise determined in the loan agreement.
+A club may loan any player from its Senior Roster or Supplemental Roster to a non-MLS club, subject to League discretion.
+During the loan period, the club will receive roster relief but not Salary Budget relief unless otherwise determined in the loan agreement.

-If the player is recalled from his loan, the club must have an available roster slot in order for the player to be eligible for MLS games.
+If the player is recalled from his loan, the club must have an available roster slot in order for the player to be eligible for MLS League Season games.